OpenStackweb/osf-website/src/pages/blog/introducing-2024’s-community-powered-regional-openinfra-summit-asia-and-openinfra-days-europe.md

 <a href="https://www.scc.or.kr/en/">Suwon Convention Center</a></p>
 <p style="text-align: center;"><i>Registration to be announced soon!</i></p>

-If you are interested in sponsoring this event, take a look at the sponsorship options, and [sign up to be notified](https://openinfrafoundation.formstack.com/forms/2024_openinfra_events_updates) when sponsorship contracts are launched and further event details are published.
+If you are interested in sponsoring this event, take a look at the sponsorship options, and [sign up to be notified](https://openinfrafoundation.formstack.com/forms/2024_openinfra_events_updates) when sponsorship opportunities are available and further event details are published.

 *Prices below are in USD and do not include local taxes.*